 That leaves hoteliers with two options:

-- After planners book a restaurant event, let them decide if they want to book guest rooms at a local hotel, or test the waters with Airbnb.
+- After planners book another event space, let them decide if they want to book a room block at a hotel — or chance it with Airbnb.

-- Proactively reach out to local restaurants and pubs and set up a preferred pricing referral agreement.
-That way, you can satisfy clients that are looking for something different without risking any guest-rooms to Airbnb.
+- Proactively reach out to local venues and set up a preferred pricing referral agreement.
+That way, you can satisfy planners who want something different and still fill your rooms.

-With these type of partnerships in the back pocket, it gives hotels a card to play when planners are looking to expand beyond the usual experience.
+With these types of partnerships, you have a card to play when planners tell you they want to expand beyond the usual experience.

 With partnership and purpose, comes event success.

-Both planners and properties both have a part in ensuring an event is successful.
+Both planners and properties ensure an event’s success.
 By collaborating and being transparent about needs and wants, both parties can meet their goals.
-Negotiating hotel contracts for events can lead to stress and strife, but it really all materializes from miscommunication and misalignment.
+Negotiating hotel contracts for events can lead to stress and strife, but only because of miscommunication and misalignment.

-Start with the event purpose, and keep that as the main focus through the proposal, contract process, and beyond–and you’ll ensure a smoother relationship from start to finish.
+Start with the event purpose, and keep that as the main focus through the proposal, contract process, and beyond.

-Don’t forget to check out our Guide to Event Contracts!
+Want to save these tips for later?
+Download our free Guide to Event Contracts!

 If you’ve ever said, “Woohoo it’s Friday! – Oh wait, I work in events.”
 You need this newsletter.